The Three Perils of Woman: Style and themes

-In spite of the largely unrelieved tragedy of its third part, Three Perils contains more comedy than Hogg’s better-known Private Memoirs and Confessions of a Justified Sinner.
+In spite of the largely unrelieved tragedy of its third part, Three Perils contains more comedy than Hogg's better-known The Private Memoirs and Confessions of a Justified Sinner.
 In the first two stories, Hogg introduces buffoons (Rickleton, the minister, Daft Davie Duff the sexton) who provide comic relief.
 Humour also arises from the attempts of speakers of English, Scots and Gaelic to communicate.
 Hogg uses the conventions of the time to render the English pronunciation of Gaelic speakers.
-Hogg's modern editors note that some of this is true-to-life (e.g. consonantal shifts so that “By God!” becomes “Py Cot!”) but that most is literary convention.
+Hogg's modern editors note that some of this is true-to-life (e.g. consonantal shifts so that "By God!" becomes "Py Cot!") but that most is literary convention.

-A unique feature of the work is the designation of the chapters as 'circles'.
-Hogg explains part at least of the reason for this at the end of 'Circle First' of 'Love': 'I like that way of telling a story exceedingly.
-Just to go always round and round my hero, in the same way as the moon keeps moving round the sun; thus darkening my plot on the one side of him, and enlightening on the other, thereby displaying both the lights and shadows of Scottish life'.
+A unique feature of the work is the designation of the chapters as "circles".
+Hogg explains part at least of the reason for this at the end of "Circle First" of Love: "I like that way of telling a story exceedingly.
+Just to go always round and round my hero, in the same way as the moon keeps moving round the sun; thus darkening my plot on the one side of him, and enlightening on the other, thereby displaying both the lights and shadows of Scottish life".

 Gatty's loss of awareness and/or memory is paralleled by that of Robert Wringhim in Private Memoirs and Confessions of a Justified Sinner.
 Wringhim discovers that he cannot account for six months of his life, in which by others' accounts he has been living a dissolute and vicious existence.
 In that case, however, the responsibility is apparently that of his alter ego Gil-Martin.

-As a Lowland Scot, Hogg’s attitude to the Jacobite Rebellion is ambivalent.
-He recognises the virtues of the Highlanders and deplores the brutality of the English reprisals under the Duke of Cumberland, but towards the end of the book suggests that this is Divine retribution for the atrocities committed on the Low Church Covenanters of southern Scotland in the 17th century.
+As a Lowland Scot, Hogg's attitude to the Jacobite Rebellion is ambivalent.
+He recognises the virtues of the Highlanders and deplores the brutality of the English reprisals under the Duke of Cumberland, but towards the end of the book suggests that this is divine retribution for the atrocities committed on the Low Church Covenanters of southern Scotland in the 17th century.

-The notorious Highland Clearances were in full swing in the period of action of 'Love', but are peripheral to its action, set in Edinburgh and the Borders.
-However Daniel's comment that he could make Highland estates profitable echoes the Clearances, in which small tenants were evicted to make way for large-scale sheep farming.
+The notorious Highland Clearances were in full swing in the period of action of Love, but are peripheral to its action, set in Edinburgh and the Borders.
+However, Daniel's comment that he could make Highland estates profitable echoes the Clearances, in which small tenants were evicted to make way for large-scale sheep farming.